tiberlab/tibercad/manual/Sphinx/Unique/Dsc.rst

     -\varepsilon\triangle \varphi =  q[n_{c} + N_{D}^{+} - n_{I^{-}} - n_{I_{3}^{-}} - (n_{e} - \bar{n}_{e})],

-where N+ D is the amount of ionized dyes and it is equal to:
+where N+D is the amount of ionized dyes and it is equal to:

 .. math::
    :label: dsc_eq_dyeion